akhil-sah/PharmacyManagementSystem/README.md

 ### Search Page

 User can search on this page for a medicine in the database.
-Its details are shown if it is present otherwise a message saying no such medicine exists is displayed.
+Its details are shown if it is present otherwise a message saying no such medicine exists is displayed. <br>
 ![Search Page](./images/search.PNG)

 ### Display of entire Medicine stock

-T details of entire medicine stock in the database is displayed in this window
+The details of entire medicine stock in the database is displayed in this window
 ![Display of entire record](./images/display.PNG)

 ### Update Page

 To update details of an existing medicine, like quantitiy in stock.
-If no such medicine present in the database, a message saying the same is displayed.
+If no such medicine present in the database, a message saying the same is displayed. <br>
 ![Update Page](./images/update.PNG)

 ## Features